Glasgow-ICG/open-optical-gating/README.md

 We are currently in the process of building a pytest framework for this repository.
 Watch this space.

-## AsclePIus - Raspberry Pi plug-n-play smart microscope
+## asclePIus - Raspberry Pi plug-n-play smart microscope

-The following instructions provide a guide of how to operate the Raspberry Pi timing box (AsclePIus) and perform various tests.
+The following instructions provide a guide of how to operate the Raspberry Pi system, asclePIus, and perform various tests.
-Prior to this please ensure that AsclePIus has been set up correctly to control the microscope.
+Prior to this please ensure that asclePIus has been set up correctly to control the microscope.

-Currently AsclePIus can be operated in 5V BNC only trigger mode or a joint laser and camera trigger mode.
+AsclePIus is be operated in 5V BNC trigger mode where asclePIus sends a trigger signal through pin 22 when an image capture should be performed.
-Whilst in 5V BNC Only mode AsclePIus sends a trigger signal through pin 22 when an image capture should be performed Whilst in joint laser and fluorescence camera mode AsclePIus controls the laser and fluorescence camera through separate triggers allowing you to take in to account the trigger type needed for the camera, e.g. `"edge"`.
+Additionally, seperate pins can be used to trigger a camera at the same time if you don't have the hardware to trigger your laser and camera instantaneously.

-For all programs, please ensure that you are using Python 3 as they have not been tested on Python 2.
+This can be either and "edge" or "expose" trigger mode, depending on your set-up; this can be controlled in the settings JSON file.

 The pin numbering system being used is the physical numbering system.